amityadav0/Prediction-market-contracts/prediction-guide.md

 We'll choose **Enter UP** for this example.

 2. A new window will open.
-In the window, you'll see "Commit" to commit Harmony for your prediction.
-Type the amount of Harmony you would like to commit to your prediction for this round in the field.
+In the window, you'll see "Commit" to commit ONE for your prediction.
+Type the amount of ONE you would like to commit to your prediction for this round in the field.
 You can also use the bunny slider or click the percent buttons if you prefer.

 ![](./.gitbook/assets/image%20%28132%29.png)